Al4ise/Azule/README.md

 * Works for more tweaks than even [Theos Jailed](https://github.com/kabiroberai/theos-jailed)
 * Supports importing tweaks, just by typing in their Bundle ID.
 Powered by [Parcility](https://parcility.co)
 * Supports importing multiple tweaks at once
-* You can always specify custom files to import.
-Files currently supported:
+* You can always specify custom files and folders to import:
-  - .deb
-  - .dylib
-  - .bundle
-  - .framework
+  - .deb .dylib and .framework files will be processed and imported
+  - .bundle and other files will be copied to the root directory of the app

 * Easy to use:
   - Provides an interactive solution to importing only the dylib files you need
   - Includes commands( `azule` and `update-azule`) that can be invoked just by typing them into a terminal
 * Doesn't require Theos

 ### To-do
-* Fully custom files/folders
 * Colored Terminal Output

 ## Requirements